-Except for amount due from subsidiaries and joint venture, other deposits and other receivables are considered to have low risk of default and there has been no significant increase in the risk of default on the receivables since initial recognition.
+Except for the amount due from subsidiaries and joint venture, other deposits and other receivables are considered to have low risk of default and there has been no significant increase in the risk of default on the receivables since initial recognition.

-Accordingly, for the purpose of impairment assessment for these receivables, the loss allowance is measured at an amount equal to lifetime ECL.
-During the financial year ended 30 June 2022, the Group made a loss allowance of S\$4,000 (2021: S\$100,000) arising from receivable from its joint venture as the joint venture continued to incur losses for the financial year ended 30 June 2022, the Group is of the view that the above receivable from its joint venture is no longer recoverable, and accordingly, assessed to be credit-impaired based on lifetime ECL (stage 3) and have been fully impaired during the financial year.
+Accordingly, for the purpose of impairment assessment for amount due from subsidiaries and joint venture, the loss allowance is measured at an amount equal to lifetime ECL.
+During the financial year ended 30 June 2023, the Group made a loss allowance of S\$ Nil (2022: S\$4,000) arising from receivable from its joint venture as the joint venture continued to incur losses for the financial year ended 30 June 2023, the Group is of the view that the above receivable from its joint venture is no longer recoverable, and accordingly, assessed to be credit-impaired based on lifetime ECL (stage 3) and have been fully impaired during the financial year.

 The Company's amounts due from subsidiaries are unsecured, interest-free and repayable on demand.
-For purpose of impairment assessment, the receivables are considered to be recoverable as the timing of payment is controlled by the Company taking into account cash flow management within the group of companies and has been measured based on lifetime ECL (stage 2).
+For purpose of impairment assessment, the receivables have been measured based on lifetime ECL (stage 3).